 Human Movement, Deakin University, Australia; Rehabilitation Therapy, Queens University, Canada; Physical Education, Zinman College of Physical Education and Sport Sciences at the Wingate Institute, Israel

-Dr Oren Tirosh is an esteemed biomechanist, with extensive clinical and research experience in integrated human biomechanics.
+Dr Oren Tirosh is the Director of the Biomechanics laboratory at SUT (see https://biomechanics.site).
+An esteemed biomechanist, with extensive clinical and research experience in integrated human biomechanics.
 Oren specialises in movement analysis, wearable sensor technology, 3-dimensional (3D) gait, clinical gait analysis, gait variability and performance, and injury prevention.
-10 years of practical experience in clinical gait analysis working in the gait laboratory at the Royal Children's Hospital and in the biomechanics laboratory at Motion.3D Pty Ltd engaging with athletes such as F1 driver Mark Webber, Australian high jumper and 2014 Commonwealth Games gold medallist Eleanor Patterson, and Australian leading female marathon runner Sinead Diver.
-In addition, Oren has exceptional knowledge and experience in web based repository system development for gait analysis and orthopaedics.
+20 years of posture and gait research with practical experience in clinical gait analysis working in the gait laboratory at the Royal Children's Hospital and in the biomechanics laboratory at Motion.3D Pty Ltd engaging with athletes such as F1 driver Mark Webber, Australian high jumper and 2014 Commonwealth Games gold medallist Eleanor Patterson, and Australian leading female marathon runner Sinead Diver.
+His expertise in developing telehealth web applications are internationally recognised from his Gaitabase web application for gait analysis and the PROMsBase web platform for patient reporting outcome measures analysis in orthopaedics.

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 PhD topics and outlines